 Work, exercise, horsing around in the back yard… There are a lot of circumstances where we can get injured.
-When it comes to avoiding injury, check out these simple tips that will ensure you don’t sent your fitness goals back.
+When it comes to avoiding injury, check out these simple tips that will ensure you don’t send your fitness goals back.
 Avoiding injury all day long!

 Tips for avoiding injury

 Keeping up with a regular workout routine is hard enough.
-Work meetings, family time and a host of other obligations often cut into the time scheduled for exercise.
+Work meetings, family time, and a host of other obligations often cut into the time scheduled for exercise.

 But if you add onto that busy schedule poor habits that can lead to injury, you’ll derail your quest for fitness quicker than you can say, “Ouch!
 That hurts!”

 Here is a look at how to avoid injury in your everyday life so that you can achieve your health and wellness objectives.

 Know Your Body and Your Limits

 A common workout mistake is to push your body’s limits too quickly.
 For example, maybe you’ve always wanted to take up running, so you sign up for a 5K race that is a couple of months away.
 You may think you need to start running 5Ks right away to get used to the distance and pace.

 Instead, you should work up to that distance using a combination of walking and running.
 Although it may seem like you need to run more and more to obtain the goal you want to achieve, exercising excessively can lead to serious injuries.